How to Block Pop Ups on Google Chrome (Desktop & Mobile)

 Open Google Chrome on Windows or Mac.
 Tap the three-dots icon from the top right corner of your screen.

 Choose Settings.
 A new page will open with autofill and privacy settings.
-Locate Site Settings under Privacy and Security menu.
+Locate Site Settings under the Privacy and Security menu.

 Open it.
 Scroll down to the next page to view content settings.
 Click Pop-ups and redirects.